zakaria-aabbou/zakaria-aabbou/README.md

 I'm a data scientist.
 I mainly write code with Python and R, occasionally I do Java, C++, Django, HTML, CSS, and currently, I am working on NLP projects.

 - 👯 I’m looking to collaborate with others
-- 🥅 2022 Goals: Work as a data scientist for an enterprise
+- 🥅 2023 Goals: Work on more projects
 - 💬 Ask me about NLP, Computer Vision, ML/DL, Data Science,
 - ⚡ Fun fact: Coffee lover